dper/pumptweet/README.md

     $ python PumpTweet.py

 If everything is working correctly, output should look like the following.
-In this example, there's one new note and therefore one new tweet.
+In this example, there's one new note and therefore one new tweet which is posted to Twitter.

     Reading the config file...
     Logging into the pump.io server...